ko5tik/pribluda.de/contents/android/accanalyzer/index.md

 </span>

-A lot of vibrations around.
-Some of them are good.
+I'm pickin' up good vibrations....
 Let's look at the in detail

 <span class="more"></span>